PeterCamilleri/CX16/docs/virtual_machines.md

 Now these five questions, especially the first four, are a lot to think about.
-To help let's consider some sample answers to these questions and then see what the ramifications of those choices are for the sections that follow:
+To help let's consider some sample answers to these questions and then see what the ramifications of those choices are in the sections that follow.
+In the mean time, let's see some sample choices:

 ### The VM Instruction Pointer